 Associate Editorial Board Members

-D. Chitkara Birla Institute of Technology & Science Rajasthan India Biography
+Deepak Chitkara Department of Pharmacy Birla Institute of Technology & Science Rajasthan India Biography

 Dr. Deepak Chitkara received his Ph.D. in Pharmaceutical Sciences from the National Institute of Pharmaceutical Education and Research (NIPER), SAS Nagar, India.
 He was an exchange research scholar at the University of Tennessee Health Science Center, Memphis, TN for one year.
 After that, he did his post-doctoral training at the University of Nebraska Medical Center, Omaha, NE in the area of miRNA therapeutics for cancer.
 Currently, he is working as Assistant Professor at Birla Institute of Technology and Science (BITS)-Pilani, Rajasthan, India.
 His research interest is in designing polymeric nano-carriers for small molecules and miRNAs with a special focus to achieve a spacio-temporal control over intracellular as well as in vivo delivery of miRNA mimics/antimirs by modifying polymeric carrier properties.